 For international students, applications can only be reviewed after being cleared by the university's International Student & Scholar Services (ISSS).
 After all application materials have been received, international applications are sent to the ISSS for evaluation.
 The ISSS reviews international academic credentials, financial certification, and English proficiency certification.
 The College of Information Studies cannot make an admission decision on an international application unless it has been first evaluated by the ISSS.
-Thus, it is important for international applicants to complete their applications well in advance, at least one month before the general deadlines for all applications.
+Thus, it is important for international applicants to complete their applications before the published application deadline.